bmeurant/technical-docs/software-architecture/architectural-patterns/onion.md

 # **Onion Architecture**

-The **Onion Architecture**, proposed by Jeffrey Palermo in 2008, is a software [[software-architecture/architectural-patterns/|architectural pattern]] that emphasizes the [[cohesion-coupling|separation of concerns]] by organizing code into concentric layers.
+The **Onion Architecture**, proposed by Jeffrey Palermo in 2008, is a software [[software-architecture/architectural-patterns/|architectural pattern]] that emphasizes the [[soc|separation of concerns]] by organizing code into concentric layers.
 Its primary goal is to ensure that the **domain objects** and core **business logic** are completely independent of any external infrastructure.
 This makes the system easier to test, more resilient to technological changes, and more maintainable.

 * **Core Principles:**
     * **[[solid|Dependency Inversion Principle]]:** Dependencies always point inward, from the outer layers to the core of the onion.
 Outer layers can only depend on inner layers.